Kids' Concussions: What You Should Know

 If a concussion is suspected, it's important that your child see a healthcare professional right away.
 If serious symptoms are immediately obvious, head for the emergency room.

-The latest research suggests that concussion treatment should be customized according to symptoms.
+- Don't rush.
+The latest research suggests that concussion treatment should be gradual and customized, according to symptoms.
 While many of those who suffer a concussion miss school, others return to class right away.
-The key: Listen to your child's doctor, and know that concussions don't heal overnight.
+The key: Listen to your child's doctor and know that concussions don't heal overnight.

 Consider Concussion Baseline Testing